dirflash/meraki_acl/README.md

 git clone https://github.com/dirflash/meraki_acl.git
 ```

-- Download the repo from GitHub
+### Non-git method - Download the repo from GitHub

 In the repo, click on !['Code' and 'Download Zip'](https://github.com/dirflash/meraki_acl/assets/10964629/fe7bfc15-fe76-4f52-9ffa-1ef41c9f6af3)
 Extract the zip into the 'meraki_acl' folder on your machine